 A hidden island in a corner of Lake Titicaca, Ticonata is one of the greener islands on the lake.
-It has a warm microclimate that allows lush green grass to grow, crops to bloom, and many birds to be spied.
-In 2004 the Quechua-speaking natives of this island were nearly gone—only two families remained on the island.
-But a community-based project began to teach locals how to use their resources for travel tourism.
+It has a warm microclimate that allows lush green grass to grow, crops to thrive, and many birds to be spied.
+In 2004 the Quechua-speaking natives of this island were nearly gone—only two families remained on the island—but a community-based project began to teach locals how to use their resources for travel tourism.
 Today more than a dozen families have returned and ancient

 island practices are being taught to younger generations.
 Only a small number of visitors are allowed at a time and the focus of a trip is to help families farm and fish while learning the ancient traditions of the Ticonatas.